-Our EOP addresses campus needs for the following order of priorities:
+Our EOP addresses campus needs for the following order of priorties:

 - Preservation of life

 - Preservation of the environment

-- Preservation of Edmonds CC property
+- Preservation of EC property

 - Restoration of academic programs and operations

-The Edmonds CC EOP delivers guidance to personnel on main campus, at the Washington Aerospace Training and Research Center (WATR) and for programs at non-campus locations.
+The EC EOP delivers guidance to personnel on the main campus, athe Washington Aerospace Training and Research Center (WATR) and for programs at non-campus locations.
 It covers management and coordination for any unplanned emergency event.
-Procedures are flexible to accommodate contingencies of all types and magnitudes.
+Procedures areflexible to accommodate contingencies of all types and magnitudes.
 It is a living document that is evaluated and updated as needed.

-The plan conforms to the National Incident Management System (NIMS), falls under the Washington

-State Plan, and incorporates guidelines for the Incident Command System.
+The plan conforms to the National Incident Management System (NMS), falls under the Washington State Plan, and incorporates guidelines for the Incident Command System.
 Depending on the type of emergency or event circumstances, employees and students of the college may be ordered to lockdown, evacuate, or shelter in place.

-Expertise and advice are contributed by the Environmental Health and Safety Committee and the Emergency Management Action Team (EMAT) as well as the Snohomish County Department of Emergency Management, and City Police Departments and South Snohomish County Fire, and The American Red Cross.
+Expertise and advice are contributed by the Environmental Health and Safety Committee and the

+Emergency Management Action Team (EMAT) as well as the Snohomia County Department of Emergency Management, and City Police Departments and South Snoomish County Fire, and The American Red Cross.

-Edmonds CC also has building evacuation teams known as Protective Action Coordinating Teams (PACT) lead by Building Captains and the Emergency Preparedness Manager.
-With approximately 35 members, the PACT team members are trained in the college's basic emergency protocols.
-They are outfitted with Hard hats, emergency kits, and walkie-talkies in each building.
-They can explain emergency protocols and will deliver on-the-ground direction during an incident.
+EC also has building evacuation teams known as Protective Action Coordinating Teams (PACT) led by Building Captains and the Emergency Preparedness Manager.
+Withapproximately 35 members, the PACT team members are trained in the college's basic emergencyprotocols.
+They are outfitted with Hard hats, emergency kits, and walkie-talkies in each building They can explain emergency protocols and will deliver on-the-ground direction during an incident.